Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Stevia is a vegan-friendly substitute for sugar and is generally considered safe for use in its highly purified form, but not in its unprocessed form, even though it can be grown at home and is consumed in countries such as Japan.

-This may change as more evidence comes in regarding the safety of the herb, but for now, the current evidence suggests that products which contain Rebaudioside A are safe.
+This may change as more evidence comes in regarding the safety of the herb, but for now, the current evidence suggests that products that contain Rebaudioside A are safe.

 Reb-A is also over 200 x sweeter than table sugar and is less bitter than other compounds such as stevioside.